Unchained112/AsteroidsChallenge/README.md

 Others:
 - Particle system for the explosion effect (bound to GM)
+- Utility functions for wrap the position of game objects inside the screen.

 ## Problems Encountered

-Where and when to generate the asteroids?
+### Where and when to generate the asteroids?

 From my observation of the [Asteroids play video](https://www.youtube.com/watch?v=WYSupJ5r2zo), generally, the asteroids spawn evenly from the boundary of the screen with an initial speed moving towards the inside screen.
 Asteroids are generated wave after wave, one wave has more than the last one, starting with 4.
 Thus, in this game, I set the rules as the following:
 1. Screen is divided into 4 parts, each wave has an even number of asteroids that evenly come from those four parts. (if mod 4 is 2, they are distributed to any 2 parts).